Rusty112358/Power-Platform/README.md

 Machine Learning (ML):
 Power BI leverages machine learning capabilities to provide further insights of the existing data.

+Marketing:
+Leverage Power BI to analyze data that can target marketing clients with special promotions to bring back old customers or keep current customers happy.

+Pricing:
+One thing business never wants to do is lose money on sales.
+By analyzing costs and sales data the sales team can zero in potential trouble spots.

 <b>Screen Shots </b>

 Sales Data Summary: